 First and second doses

-If you are aged 12 to 17, you can schedule your first booster dose (a third dose) six months (168 days) after completion of your primary series (dose one and two).
+If your child is aged 12 to 17, you can schedule their first booster dose (third dose) six months (168 days) after completion of their primary series (dose one and two).
+They must be at least 12 years old on the day of their vaccine.

 Three-dose primary series for children and youth who are immunocompromised

-Some children and youth who are immunocompromised can get a third dose of the COVID-19 vaccine eight weeks (56 days) after their second dose as part of their primary series.
+Some children and youth who are immunocompromised can get a third dose of the COVID-19 vaccine eight weeks (56 days) after their second dose as part of an extended primary series.
+This includes eligible children aged five to 11 years old.

 In addition, youth aged 12 to 17 years old can get a first booster (fourth dose) six months (168 days) after completion of the three-dose primary series.